dopewilly10/dopewilly10/README.md

-- 👋 Hi, I’m Dopewilly
+- 👋 Hi, I'm Busari Ibraheem Ayoola aka Dopewilly
-- 👀 I’m interested in collaborative Flutter development and Web Design projects
+- 👀 I’m interested in collaborative Python development internship and gigs to further enhance my skills
-- 🌱 I’m a Flutter developer who is also currently learning Wordpress
+- 🌱 I’m a Junior Python developer who has taken some certification courses
-- 💞️ I’m looking to collaborate on Flutter and Wordpress Development
+- 💞️ I’m looking to collaborate on Python development gigs
 - 📫 How to reach me ... wa.me/2349080237740, gamingwithdopewilly@gmail.com

 <!---